fanyi-zhao/fanyi-zhao/README.md

 Hi there!
 I'm @fanyi-zhao.
 I love building software and solving complex engineering problems using Java ☕️, Rust 🦀, Python 🐍, and OCaml 🐫.

 I have a strong enthusiasm for compilers and DSLs, and lately, I've been fascinated by the mechanics of LLM inference engines.
-I'm always looking to learn new things and improve my craft in optimization and software analysis.
+I'm always looking to learn new things and improve my craft in performance-critical softwares, optimization and software analysis.

 Feel free to reach out via GitHub if you want to chat or collaborate!